bhecquet/qualityBoard/README.md

 	'npm install -g atlasboard'
 to have it install on your computer.

-To launch the application, you have to be on the root of the folder and use the command
+To launch the application, you have to be on the root of the folder and use the command :
 	'atlasboard start <portNumber>'.
+The default portNumber is 3000.
 The application will be on the adress :
 	"http://localhost:<portNumber>/QualityDashboard"